Utah Phantom Limb Pain & Treatment

 Treatments for phantom limb pain include mirror therapy, physical therapy, medication, interventional injections, and spinal cord stimulation.

-Physical therapies often involve desensitization therapy in combination with a sympathetic nerve block if considered "sympathetically mediated pain."
+Physical therapy- often involve desensitization therapy in combination with a sympathetic nerve block if considered "sympathetically mediated pain."
 A refitting of a prosthetic can also be very beneficial in reducing phantom limb pain.

-Some of the more common medications used in the treatment of phantom limb pain include sodium channel blockers, tricyclic antidepressants, and anticonvulsants.
+Medication therapy-used in the treatment of phantom limb pain include sodium channel blockers, tricyclic antidepressants, and anti-convulsants.
 Opioid medication has been shown not to be effective in the treatment of neuropathic pain, including phantom limb.
 A doctor might also suggest an intrathecal administration of buprenorphine to provide relief of phantom limb symptoms.

-For more information on how Omega Interventional Pain can help treat your phantom limb pain, please contact us at 801-261-4988 or fill out our contact form.
+For more information on how Omega Interventional Pain can help treat your phantom limb pain, please contact us at 801-261-4988.